 Introduction 2

 The start of your palliative care journey

-What will happen next?
-4

-Questions that may be on your mind 6
+Meeting the palliative care team 4

+How are we going to cope?
+7

+Mar naging symptoms

-Managing symptoms 8
+Managing symptoms 10

+What might happen as your child nears the end of their life?
+21

+Questions you may have 22

+You and your family

-Talking with your child about what is happening 19
+Talking with your child about what is happening 26

-Brothers and sisters 21
+Brothers and sisters 29

-Coping with the changes 23
+Coping with the changes 30

-Special events 24
+Special events 31

-Visitors 25
+Visitors 32

+Making memories 32

-When your child dies
+Whe en your child dies

-Some questions you may have 28
+Some questions you may have 34

-Planning your child's funeral 30
+Planning your child's funeral 36

-Coping with your other children 34
+Coping with your other children 40

-Children's grief 36
+Children's grief 42

-Guidelines on children's understanding of death 40
+Guidelines on children's understanding of death 46

-The Siblings Charter 41
+The Siblings Charter 47

-Practical matters after your child has died 42
+Practical matters after your child has died 48

-Bereavement support services from the staff on St John's Ward 44
+Bereavement support services from the staff of St John's Ward 50

-Coping with the days and nights ahead 46
+Coping with the days and nights ahead 52

-Books which you may find useful 49

-Bereavement services and organisations offering support 51
+Bereavement services and organisations offering support 55

+Books that you may find useful 56